Tdhtdhtdhtdhtdh: Sound Effects!

 It's worth seeing.
 It's a slow burn that possibly, depending on your view, never actually ignites.

 Okay.
-But it's an interesting movie.
+But it's a, it's an interesting movie.

 He does a good job.
 They should put that on the poster.